mastermind-ai/mastermind-DQN/README.md

 - This runs with 5 colors and no replacement in the answer

-**Steps:**

-1. Start with a random guess
-3. Pass the current guess and the feedback to the model, outputs the next action to be taken
-4. Stop the iteration when all the slots are the correct color

 **Solver performance**

 Run the following to evaluate the algorithm's performance on 1000 solves